woodsts/u-boot/doc/develop/bootstd/overview.rst

 Once a bootflow has been selected, images for those that are not selected can potentially be dropped from the memory map.
 For now, this is not implemented.

+In cases where images are loaded outside the context of standard boot, an ad-hoc bootflow is used to keep track of these.
+They is visible with the ``bootstd images`` command (see :doc:`/usage/cmd/bootstd`).

 .. _BootflowStates: